 - Change based: it's critical to have a process that can easily coordinate changes across multiple teams and keep everyone in sync.
 If a customer makes a change or Engineering recommends an alternate part, that change needs to be visible and clearly communicated to all potentially impacted parties.
 Having a single place to view changes also makes it easier for companies to decide which changes they should do based on the impact to financials, equipment availability, employee bandwidth or customer satisfaction.

 - Collaborative: a smoothly running Engineer to Order process requires a high degree of coordination across Sales, Engineering, Operations and Finance.
 So processes or technologies need to be collaborative, so everyone has a stake in the game.

 And as I mentioned in my last blog post, you also need to make sure that you use a modern cloud solution that is:

 - Flexible: so you can adapt it to new types of products and services, business models and information that you want to track

 - Easy to use: so multiple teams, partners and suppliers can quickly ramp up and use it productively

 - Scalable: so your system can go with your business as it grows

-Want to learn more about how Propel and Salesforce help Engineer to Order companies?
-Sign up for an upcoming webinar series starting April 9 on how Propel helps manufacturing companies thrive in the age of Industry 4.0.
-You'll get to hear from Tony Kratovil, VP of Manufacturing at Salesforce, and Andrew Rieser, President and Founder of Mountain Point.
+Want to know more about how Propel and Salesforce help Engineer to Order companies?
+Watch this webinar series to learn how Propel helps manufacturing companies thrive in the age of Industry 4.0.